simplystack/modulist-css/README.md

 # Modulist CSS

-The CSS implementation of SimplyStack's Design System
+The Modulist is a CSS design system

 ## Install